DrMattGBarr/TPS92520-Arduino/README.md

 ## Contributing

-Contributions, bug reports and hardware validation results are welcome.
+Contributions, bug reports, and hardware validation results are welcome.

 Please open an Issue or Pull Request on GitHub.